ldenoue/ldenoue.github.io/README.md

-## Welcome to my Swift and macOS page
+# Swift and macOS tips

+## About CoreMediaIO and ScreenCaptureKit

 CoreMediaIO Camera Extensions are a great addition to macOS.
 In addition, ScreenCaptureKit allows capturing several windows at 60 FPS without overloading the CPU.